insure logo

 Term life insurance is a type of life insurance that only lasts for a certain period of time — or the term — and does not come with any supplemental features, like a cash value.
 This no-frills coverage keeps costs low, though there are many other types of life insurance policies for people who are looking for extra coverage or have unique financial planning needs.

 Because of its low rates, term life is a popular life insurance choice compared to other types of life insurance.
-For a relatively low monthly cost, term life insurance pays out a death benefit to your beneficiaries if you die, so your loved ones can maintain their standard of living and pay for any outstanding financial obligations, like a mortgage.
+For a relatively low monthly cost, term life insurance pays out a death benefit to your beneficiaries if you die.
+The benefit enables your loved ones to maintain their standard of living and pay for any outstanding financial obligations, like a mortgage.

 Key Takeaways